Prahlad-sw/Prahlad-sw/README.md

 - 👋 Hi, I’m @Prahlad!
 - 😎 I enjoy problem solving usign C++ , python & MySQL.
-- 🌱 Love to innovate with the power of machine learning and data science.
+- 🌱 Love to innovate with the power of Dev & machine learning.
 - 💞️ I’m looking to collaborate | Work on an intersitng project.
 - 📌 Some of my other project : https://drive.google.com/drive/folders/1Scvr8TnTbQAgwAUt-thtSS5NGLKc1dkr?usp=drive_link
 - 📫 How to reach me prahlad7320@gmail.com